samrecipes/recipes/chicken_stew.md

 Soak potatoes (and celery if any) in salt water.

-Seed and toast the ancho pepper.
+Seed and toast the ancho pepper (in a separate pan or remove from pan before next step).

-Cook Batch 1 for a few minutes.
+In a large nonstick pan or pot: Cook Batch 1 for a few minutes.

 Cut up the toasted Ancho chile using scissors into the pan.
 Add rest of Batch 2.
 Cook for 5 minutes.